sebastopolys/apiusers/README.md

 ### Backend

-Some bakcend options are included on the WP admin dashboard.
+Some backend options are included on the WP admin dashboard.

 The WP settings API was used.